-Filtering from is an important step in the process, as it helps to achieve clarity and stability in the final product.
+Filtering beer from yeast is an important step in the brewing process, as it helps to achieve clarity and stability in the final product.
 Choosing the right filter size is crucial to strike a balance between flavor retention and yeast removal.
 A filter around 1 micron in size is often considered the sweet spot for this purpose.

 When the filter size is smaller than 0.5 microns, there is a risk of filtering out some desirable flavors and aromas along with the yeast.
 As a brewer and sommelier, I have experimented with various filter sizes and have observed that when using filters smaller than 0.5 microns, the beer tends to lose some of its complexity and character.
 This can be particularly noticeable in styles that rely heavily on yeast-derived flavors, such as Hefeweizens or Belgian ales.